Welcome to the Campus Cupboard.

 About Campus Cupboard

 D’Youville’s Campus Cupboard is a campus-wide effort to ensure that no student experiences food insecurity.
 Food insecurity is when someone has limited or uncertain access to nutritionally adequate and safe foods.
-The Campus Cupboard offers a variety of non-perishable, frozen, and fresh foods, as well as personal care items so that no student in the DYC community goes without the items they need.
+The Campus Cupboard offers a variety of non-perishable, frozen, and fresh foods, as well as personal care items so that no student in the D'Youville community goes without the items they need.

 Campus Cupboard is here to help through a “grab and go” service that is available to ALL students: no questions asked and no financial proof or paperwork required.